Transparent dark purple Travel Guide by Insurte logo

 We're going to cover all of that so you can take the next step in your journey toward the beautiful Nordic region.

-Different countries have different processes, rules, and requirements when it comes to foreigners - and it often depends on where the traveler is from, how long they're staying, and what they plan to do there.
+Different countries have different processes, rules, and requirements when it comes to visiting foreigners - and it all depends on where the traveler is from, how long they're staying, and what they plan to do there.

 Some countries require specific travelers to hold a visa, others require them to apply for residence - some travelers need both.

 A Norwegian residence permit allows foreigners to stay in Norway for more than 90 days.
-(EU/EEA country citizens do not need a residence permit to stay in Norway for 90+ days, but they do need to register with the police.)
+(As a note, EU/EEA country citizens do not need a residence permit to stay in Norway for 90+ days, but they do need to register with the police.)

-In order to get a residence permit for Norway, foreigners must go through a multi-step application process.
+In order to get a residence permit for Norway, foreigners have to go through a multi-step application process.

 Non-EU/EEA citizens who want to spend more than 90 days in Norway must obtain a residence permit.

-Applying for a residence permit involves a few steps, but it is a fairly straightforward process.
+Applying for a residence permit is a multi-step process, but it is also fairly straightforward.

 We're going to give a general outline of the steps required here, and then go into a bit more detail in the following sections.